How a content studio went from zero videos to 15+ published. One AI agent. End-to-end.

 What it's actually like to work with CCV

-Digital interns don't sit in meetings.
+AI agents don't sit in meetings.
 They don't need onboarding decks.
 But they do communicate.
 Here's what a typical interaction between 3ED and CCV looks like.

 3ED Let's do a video on why generalists are winning in the AI economy.
 There's research from LinkedIn showing this trend.